tayyebisrarlds/comp2850-minimal-solution/portfolio/submission-template.md

 #### Task 5 (T5): No JavaScript is No Problem

 - **Scenario**: Your browser's JavaScript functionality has stopped working - lots of websites you've tried no longer load correctly.
-You need to access your tasks to edit something you have due later.
+You need to access your tasks to add something you have due later.
-- **Action**: Please navigate to the tasks list, and edit the task named 'Check Edit noJS', changing its name to 'Delete Edit noJs'.
-Save it, then navigate back to it, and delete it.
+- **Action**: Please navigate to the tasks list, and add a task named 'Check add noJS'.
+Save it, then navigate back to it, and delete the task named 'Delete noJs'.
-- **Success**: The task 'Check Edit noJS' is successfully deleted after being changed.
+- **Success**: The task 'Check add noJS' is successfully added, and 'Delete noJS' has been deleted.
 - **Target time**: <13 seconds
 - **Linked to**: Week 6 S6